Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

 As can be seen, the three packages offer different types of flexibility in terms of data generation.
-However, when the goal is to generate a large GRF on an irregular grid with more than 20K locations, both the the \code{sim.rf} function and the \code{grf} function are not feasible.
-The \code{sim.rf} function simulates a stationary GRF only on a regular grid, and the \code{grf} function shows memory issues for the large size (\code{Error:vector memory exhausted}).
-On the other hand, the \code{simulate_data_exact} function can easily generate the GRF within one minute, which is implemented by the following code: \begin{CodeChunk} \begin{CodeInput} >R exageostat_init(hardware = list(ncores = 4, ngpus = 0, ts = 320, + pgrid = 1, qgrid = 1)) >R n = 25600 >R data = simulate_data_exact(sigma_sq, beta, nu, dmetric, n, seed) >R exageostat_finalize() \end{CodeInput} \end{CodeChunk}
+However, when the goal is to generate a large GRF on an irregular grid with more than $20$K locations, both the {\em {sim.rf}} function and the {\em {grf}} function are not feasible.
+The {\em sim.rf} function simulates a stationary GRF only on a regular grid, and the {\em {grf}} function shows memory issues for large size ({\em {i.e., Error:vector memory exhausted}}).
+On the other hand, the {\em {simulate\_data\_exac}t} function can easily generate the GRF within one minute with the following code:

-Simulating data in large-scale requires enough memory and computation resources.
-Thus, we recommend the users to be consistent when generating large data with the available hardware resources.
+Simulating data on a large scale requires enough memory and computation resources.
+Thus, we recommend the users be consistent when generating large datasets with the available hardware resources.
 We also provide a set of synthetic and real large spatial data examples that can be downloaded from \url{https://ecrc.github.io/exageostat/md_docs_examples.html} for experimental needs.